Ipstenu/ban-hammer/readme.txt

 = Does this work on MultiSite? =

-Surprise!
-Yes!
-If you're using multisite, instead of pulling from the comment blacklist (which is per site), you have a separate list off Network Admin -> Settings.
+Yes it does, but a little differently If you're using multisite, instead of pulling from the comment blacklist (which is per site), you have a separate list off Network Admin -> Settings.
 This is because you only want to have the network admins determining who can register on the network.

 = Does this work on BuddyPress? =

-Yes.
-Caveat: I have not fully tested with Multisite and BuddyPress, so I want to warn you that it doesn't always give the pretty error message.
-It does ban hammer them, though, so ... yay?
+Currently yes.

 = Can I block partials? =

 Yes but not wildcards.
-If you put in 'viagra' for example, you will block 'viagrajones@gmail.com' _and_ 'john@viagra.com' so please use this carefully.
-If you put in 'cookie' then you'll block 'cookiemonster@sesamestreet.edu' and everyone would be sad.
+If you put in `viagra` for example, you will block `viagrajones@gmail.com` _and_ `john@viagra.com` so please use this carefully.
+If you put in `cookie` then you'll block `cookiemonster@sesamestreet.edu` and everyone would be sad.

+If you want to block everyone from all subdomains (like `joe@bar.example.com`) then you can block `.example.com` and that will block all the subdomains.

 = Why doesn't this work AT ALL on my site!? =